What Are the Most Common Injuries on Boat Rentals in Miami?

 Cuts and Lacerations

 There are many sharp objects in the water which can cut or scrape at your skin if you are thrown overboard.
 Many objects that cause severe head trauma can also be sharp enough to draw blood during an accident.
 In some of the worst cases, coming into contact with a boat’s propellers can have catastrophic results.

 It seems strange to include burn injuries on this list when boat accidents occur in the water, but a reportable number of boating injuries involve fires each year.
 This can occur when an engine is overheated or if a fuel line or tank is breached.
 Oil and gasoline can continue to burn on the surface of the water and can stick to your skin, making it difficult to avoid the flames or put out a fire on the water.
 These kinds of injuries account for only a few injuries each year, but the number is still appreciable.

 Miami Boating Accident Lawyer Offering Free Consultations

-If you or a loved one was injured in a boating accident on a rental boat in Miami, talk to Miami personal injury lawyer Prosper Shaked today.
+If you or a loved one was injured in a boating accident on a rental boat in Miami, talk to Miami personal injury lawyer Prosper Shaked about if you can sue rental boat company today.
 Call The Law Offices of Prosper Shaked any time day or night to set up a free consultation.
 Filing a lawsuit against the boat rental company can help you pay for medical expenses, lost wages, and pain and suffering damages after a serious boat accident injury.
-To schedule your free consultation, contact our law offices today at (305) 690-0244.
+To schedule your free consultation, contact our law offices today at (305) 694-2676.